Schreck Ensemble

-The Schreck Ensemble is a Dutch new music ensemble founded in 1989 by composers Arie van Schutterhoef and Hans van Eck.
-The name of the ensemble is a combination of the founders surnames (SCHutteRhoef; ECK) and a reference to the actor Max Schreck.
-The Schreck Ensemble performs and commissions electroacoustic music.
+The Schreck Ensemble is a Dutch new music ensemble specializing in electroacoustic music, established in 1989.
+The name is a combination of the surnames of the founders – composers Arie van Schutterhoef and Hans van Eck – a reference to the actor Max Schreck.
 They also program their own software with the SuperCollider programming language, and develop their own hardware for the production and performance of electroacoustic music.

 The Schreck Ensemble has commissioned electroacoustic compositions by Arthur Sauer, Gene Carl, Gerda Geertens, Jeremy Arden, Michael Chocholak, and Makoto Shinohara, and has performed works by Kaija Saariaho, John Cage, Jean-Claude Risset and Chiel Meyering.
 The ensemble also performs multimedia works.
 Aquae Supracoelestes for tape and video-projection and Nuctemeron for ensemble, tape, and video-projection are two examples.

 Software

 Schreck develops software that can create sounds that do not exist in nature and modify those that do.
 It is also used to emulate sounds generated by obsolete electronic equipment.

 Their software also attempts to expand the relationship between acoustic instruments and the computer.
 An example of this is a score-following program called ComParser.
 The program determines which part of the music is being played and initiates pre-programmed sequences of sound processors at the appropriate times.
 ComParser follows the tempo of the musician.
 ComParser is not a pitch-follower, but a spectrum-follower.